AdaCore/spark2014/docs/ug/spark_2014.rst

 Note in particular the second conjunct in the loop invariant, which states that the ``Src`` array has not been modified between indexes ``Index`` and ``Dest'Last``.
-This part of an invariant or contract stating what has not been modified, called in the literature the *frame condition*, is essential for
+This part of an invariant or contract stating what has not been modified, called in the scientific literature the *frame condition*, is essential for
 |GNATprove| to work effectively.
 Special care should be taken to write adequate
 frame conditions, as they usually look obvious to programmers, and so it is very common to forget to write them.